AndreasMerentitis/SkLambdaDemo-logistic/README.md

 # Serverless Machine Learning on AWS Lambda with scikit-learn

 Configured to deploy a scikit-learn model to AWS Lambda using the Serverless framework.
-We use a lambda to downlad the data, another lambda to prepare the feature and train, and a final lambda for inference with the trained model.
+We use a Lambda to downlad the data, another Lambda to prepare the feature and train, and a final Lambda for inference with the trained model.
+Scikit-learn is loaded from a precompiled Lambda layer.

 by: Andreas Merentitis